scriptPilot/pouchdb-mysql/README.md

 // List all documents
 const docs = await collection.list()

-// List all documents, including deleted documents const docs = await collection.list(true)
+// List all documents

-// Like list() but with filter options const docs = await collection.filter({ field: 'value' })
+const docs = await collection.list()

+// List all documents, callback initially and on any change collection.list(onChangeCallback(docs))

+// List all documents, with callback, include deleted documents collection.list(onChangeCallback(docs), true)

-// Like list() but with filter options, including deleted documents const docs = await collection.filter({ field: 'value' }, true)
+// List all documents, no callback, include deleted documents const docs = await collection.list(null, true)

 // Document from a collection, returns null if not found or deleted const doc = await collection.get(key)